• Skip to primary navigation

 How to make ahead and store

-You can store red curry paste in the fridge for 2 to 3 days, but it will lose its aroma and flavor over time.
-For longer storage, freeze red curry paste in freezer bags and defrost when you want to cook with it.
+I store my red curry paste in the fridge for 2 to 3 days, but it will lose its aroma and flavor over time.
+For longer storage, I freeze my red curry paste in freezer bags and defrost when I want to cook with it.

 Serving Suggestions